SwedbankPay/developer.swedbankpay.com/checkout/v3/mac/index.md

 -   You need a Checkout agreement to use this product.

-Please contact our [Sales department][contact-sales] regarding this requirement.
+Please contact our Sales department regarding this requirement.

 There are two ways of integrating the MAC implementation.
 **Redirect** and **Seamless View**.